jamesesguerra/diy-cloud-book/src/chapter-5/databases-local.md

 curl localhost:1433
 ```

-If you see  `curl: Empty reply from server`, this is actually a good thing. t means the connection works; Postgres just doesn’t speak HTTP.
+If you see  `curl: Empty reply from server`, this is actually a good thing.
+It means the connection works; Postgres just doesn’t speak HTTP.
 However, if you see `curl: Failed to connect to localhost port 5432`, then something's wrong.
 Double-check your compose file and restart.

 ## Exposing through Cloudflare
 Now that your DB port is exposed locally, we can make it accessible remotely.
 Head back to the **Zero Trust Dashboard** and publish a new application route.
 This time, instead of setting the **Service Type** to `HTTP`, choose `TCP`, since databases don’t respond to HTTP traffic.